iZUMi-kyouka/tp/docs/DeveloperGuide.md

     1. Download the jar file and copy into an empty folder

-    1. Double-click the jar file <br>
+    1. Double-click the jar file.
+If you are unable to run the jar file by double-clicking it, open your terminal, `cd` into the folder where TalentNexus.jar is saved in, and then run the command `java -jar TalentNexus.json`. <br>
       Expected: Shows the GUI with a set of sample contacts.
-The window size may not be optimum.

 1. Saving window preferences